How to configure, manage and validate access tokens

 1.1 Lifetime

-The duration of access token validity.
-The default lifetime is configured in authzStore.accessToken.defaultLifetime and is originally set to 600 seconds (10 minutes):
+The duration for which the access token remains valid.
+The default lifetime is configured in authzStore.accessToken.defaultLifetime and set to 600 seconds (10 minutes) out of the box:

 authzStore.accessToken.defaultLifetime=600